7. What is direct responsible charge experience?

 8. How do I apply for an examination?

-For T, W, S, C, or N license(s), complete Examination Application for License to Operate (Form #ADM-035) and the accompanying Statement of Qualifications (Form #ADM-035A).
-For VSWS license, complete Examination Application for License to Operate a VSWS (Form #368A) and the accompanying Statement of Qualifications (Form #368B).
-Include documentation of High School diploma and completion of necessary training courses.
+For T, W, S, C, N, or VSWS license(s) complete Examination Application for License to Operate (Form #ADM-035) and the accompanying Statement of Qualifications (Form #ADM-035A).
+Include documentation of High School Diploma and completion of necessary training courses.
 The statement of qualifications must have an original signature by the appropriate signatory.
-The appropriate signatory is typically the licensed operator in charge at the system, but in some cases may be the system owner or administrator.
+The appropriate signatory is typically the licensed operator in charge at the system but in some cases may be the system owner or administrator.
 Also include the necessary application fee.
 Applications submitted without the appropriate documentation and/or nonrefundable fee will be returned without substantive review.
-Applications must be postmarked or hand-delivered to the Bureau of Licensing & Pesticides Operations no later than February 15 for the March exam, May 15 for the June exam, and September 15 for the October exam.
+Applications must be postmarked or hand-delivered to the Bureau of Licensing & Registration no later than January 15 for the March exam, May 15 for the June exam, and September 15 for the October exam.

 9. Can I apply for more than one exam in the same exam cycle?